 Research and development expenses.
 Our research and development expenses consist primarily of employee salaries and related costs, stock-based compensation expense, fees paid for the use of intellectual properties and design tools developed by third parties, development cost of software, expenses for the design, development and testing of system architecture, new product or product alternatives, costs for the construction of prototypes, occupancy costs and depreciation on research and development related equipment.
-We expense research and development expenditures as they are incurred.
-We expect research and development expenses to increase in absolute terms in future periods as our net sales increase.
+We expense research and development expenses to increase in absolute terms in future periods as our net sales increase.